rayyamhk/Complex.js/README.md

 ```

 #### 6 inverse of trigonometric functions
-It calculates the value of arcsin, arccos, arctan, arccsc, arcsec, arccot of the complex number.\
-Note that if the argument is out of its domain, it returns `Complex.NaN`
 ```javascript
 Complex.asin(num); // Domain: entire complex plane C Complex.acos(num); // Domain: entire complex plane C